Donate Join Us

 The challenges of diagnostics in encephalitis

-There are many challenging when trying to establish an encephalitis diagnosis, some of the challenges are associated with the nature of the condition or the patient and others with diagnostics tests and methods.
+There are many factors which make establishing an encephalitis diagnosis challenging.
+Some of the challenges are associated with the nature of the condition or the patient and others with diagnostic tests and methods.

-• Patient’s symptoms and signs can be non-specific, which means that are common for various other conditions.
+• Patient’s symptoms and signs can be non-specific, which means that they are common in various other conditions.

 • The variety and multitude of possible causes.
 There are over 100 pathogens that can cause infectious encephalitis.